Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: MaxLA for specific classes

-Here we derive a simple formula for the value of {\tt MaxLA} for cycle graphs $\cycle\in\cycleclass$.
-This task is simple enough, but we include it as an application of the characterization of maximum arrangements in \cref{sec:known_properties_maximum_arrangements,sec:new_property}.
+Here we solve {\tt MaxLA} for the class of $2$-regular graphs $\kregularclass[2]$.
+We first derive a simple formula for the value of {\tt MaxLA} for cycle graphs $\cycle\in\cycleclass\subseteq\kregularclass[2]$.
+This result is a simple application of the characterization of maximum arrangements in \cref{sec:properties_max_arrs:known,sec:properties_max_arrs:new} and we use it to solve {\tt MaxLA} more easily for disconnected $2$-regular graphs.
+We also characterize the arrangements that yield the maximum cost for any $\cycle\in\cycleclass$.